Mr Michel Neeff - Otolaryngologist @ ENT Associates

 - ENT surgery

-In early 2007 he spent two months at the Cincinnati Children's Hospital in Cincinnati, USA to further his skills in paediatric airway management.
+In 2007 he spent time at the Cincinnati Children’s Hospital in Cincinnati, USA to further his skills in the management of paediatric ENT disorders and the paediatric airway.

 Otolaryngology, Head and Neck Surgery, is also known as Ear, Nose and Throat Surgery (ENT).

-ENT Surgeons (or otorlaryngologists) are specialist doctors who deal with medical and surgical treatment of conditions of the ears, nose, throat and structures of the head and neck.
+ENT Surgeons (or otolaryngologists) are specialist doctors who deal with medical and surgical treatment of conditions of the ears, nose, throat and structures of the head and neck.

 Monday to Friday, 08.00h - 17.30h, except public holidays.